Later Tang: Founding of the Dynasty

 The Later Tang dynasty emerged when Li Cunxu (李存勖), son of Shatuo Turk chieftain Li Keyong (李克用), conquered the Later Liang (后梁).
 After inheriting the Jin (晋) state, Li Cunxu waged a prolonged war against the Later Liang, culminating in the fall the Liang capital, Daliang (Kaifeng) in 923.
 His victory marked the first of the Five Dynasties' successive dynastic transitions.

 The Later Tang dynasty was officially proclaimed in 923, though its origins lay in the precursor Jin dynasty (907-923), known in historiography as the Former Jin.
 Its founder Li Cunxu already possessed the Li surname - shared with the Tang emperors - which helped legitimize his claim as the Tang dynasty's rightful successor.

 The Li Clan of Shatuo received the surname "Li" from Emperor Xianzong of Tang as a reward for their loyalty and military service.

 By deliberately adopting the Tang dynastic name and emphasizing this genealogical connection, the Shatuo Turk ruler strengthened his regime's political legitimacy through symbolic continuity with the fallen Tang empire.

 Destruction of the dynasty

 Despite its initial military strength, the Later Tang dynasty eventually collapsed due to internal rebellions, administrative mismanagement, and external pressure from the Khitan-led Liao Dynasty.
 Li Cunxu, after founding the dynasty, increasingly focused on theatrical interests rather than governance, weakening central authority.
 His inability to restrain the power of regional military governors (jiedushi 节度使) led to widespread dissatisfaction.

-Following Li Cunxu's assassination in 926, subsequent rulers, including Mingzong (Li Siyuan), faced challenges such as corruption and factional infighting.
+Following Li Cunxu's assassination in 926 AD, subsequent rulers, including Mingzong (Li Siyuan), faced challenges such as corruption and factional infighting.
 The dynasty’s final collapse came in 937 when Shi Jingtang, a rebellious jiedushi, allied with the Khitan to overthrow Li Congke.
 Shi established the Later Jin Dynasty and ceded the strategic Sixteen Prefectures to the Liao, marking the end of the Later Tang.